joshbegley/nyt-latest/previous.md

 `Some labels have sued A.I. music generators like Suno.
 Others have partnered with them.
 At least one has done both.`\
 https://www.nytimes.com/2026/08/29/business/dealbook/ai-generated-music.html

-**37 Killed Near Kyiv as Russian Drone Blitz Exposes Air Defense Gap**\
+**37 Killed After Russian Strike on Weapons Depot as Ukraine Blames Negligence**\
-`The strike, on a warehouse near Ukraine’s capital, came after days of attacks that strained air defenses and struck fear in civilians.`\
+`The depot, which was in a civilian area near Kyiv, “definitely shouldn’t have been there,” President Volodymyr Zelensky said.`\
 https://www.nytimes.com/2026/08/29/world/europe/russia-ukraine-strike-kyiv-drones.html

 **¿Ya cerraste tus ‘círculos sociales’ esta semana?**\